 Sustainable Transportation (TTE 6657) is a graduate course taken by students in civil and environmental engineering, urban planning and global sustainability, that includes an overview and analysis of concepts and designs for sustainable transportation.
 From both a global and local level, this interdisciplinary course explores pedestrians, bicyclists, and public transportation.
 The Sustainable Transportation course also addresses economic and environmental factors with a strong focus on equity.
 Each year there is an in-depth, hands-on complete streets design project, conducted in partnership with the City of Tampa, Hillsborough County, Florida Department of Transportation and other partners and stakeholders.
 This course is currently taught by CUTR Director Dr. Robert Bertini and CUTR Faculty Jason Jackman.

-In 2019 six groups focused on sections of Henderson Blvd., S. MacDill Ave., Sligh Ave., and two locations on the USF Campus.
+In fall of 2019, six groups focused on sections of Henderson Blvd., S. MacDill Ave., Sligh Ave., and two locations on the USF Campus.

 View photos from the 2019 course